jfroelich/rss-reader/src/filter-publisher/readme.md

 # Overview
-The `filter_title_publisher` function provides a way to strip publisher information from an article title.
+The `filter_publisher` function provides a way to strip publisher information from an article title.
 The input title variable is a `DOMString` and an optional options object.
 The function returns a new string where the publisher information has been stripped.

 The function basically works by looking for typical delimiters found in document titles, such as the dash character found in &quot;Florida man shoots self - Your Florida News&quot;.